 Birds of a feather, flock in thousands together

 Each year around 100,000 seabirds cram together on Ashmore’s islands to breed.
-They squish together on a total land area of only 55 hectares.
+They squish together on a total land area of only 56 hectares.
 Fifteen species have been observed breeding there, including crested terns, red-tailed tropicbirds and great frigatebirds.
-The islands also provide an important staging point for migratory species, allowing them to rest and feed before continuing their long journeys between Europe and Australia.
+The islands also provide an important staging point for migratory shorebirds, allowing them to rest and feed before continuing their long journeys between Europe and Australia.
 The islands have been listed as an important bird area and a Ramsar wetland site.

 Together with the University of Western Australia, we flew drone missions to take photos of the birds from above.
 We also used traditional methods like cameras, binoculars and spotting scopes.
-By comparing the two techniques we will be able to improve the quality of our bird surveys, while still being able to use past data to understand trends over time.
+By comparing the two techniques we were able to improve the quality of our bird surveys, while still being able to use past data to understand trends over time.

 A flock of brown noddies gathered on Ashmore Reef islands.
 (Images: Chris Surman, Halfmoon Biosciences)

 Separating the greens (and browns) on Ashmore Reef’s islands

 We surveyed plants big and small.
 The three sandy islands and a small cay are home to grasses, herbs, shrubs and the occasional tree.
 We used high-resolution photos and laser mapping from drones to survey the islands, identify plants, and to create the first map of Ashmore Reef’s plants and plant communities.
 For the first time, we know where the plants are and how abundant each species is.